winterbe/java8-tutorial/README.md

 });
 ```

 The static utility method `Collections.sort` accepts a list and a comparator in order to sort the elements of the given list.
-You often find yourself creating anonymous comparators and pass them to the sort method.
+You often find yourself creating anonymous comparators and passing them to the sort method.

 Instead of creating anonymous objects all day long, Java 8 comes with a much shorter syntax, **lambda expressions**: